vexxhost/migratekit/README.md

 for the [VMware Disk Development Kit (VDDK)](https://developer.broadcom.com/sdks/vmware-virtual-disk-development-kit-vddk/8.0) which you will need to download from the VMware website.

+> [!NOTE]
+> At the moment, Migratekit only supports VMware hypervisors that expose an API
+> endpoint.
+If you see the following error message, it means that Migratekit
+> does not support your VMware hypervisor:
+>
+> ```
+> Error: ServerFaultCode: Current license or ESXi version prohibits execution of the requested operation.
+> ```

 ### Installing VDDK

 In order to be able to use Migratekit, you will need to download the VDDK from